Zeioth/openwebui-extensibles/benchmarks.md

 3. A third possiblity would be double down on step 1, and spend most tokens there to generate massive context (relevant, and irrelevant), and then a quick second step to produce a small, but very relevant response.
 There's risk to leave important info out this way though.

-Atm the moment we are keeping thing simple and using simple model for scraping, and our real powerful model on the chat to process everything.
+At the moment we are keeping thing simple and using simple model for scraping, and our real powerful model on the chat to process everything.
 So a second step might not even be necessary.
 But we should measure all these ideas.
-At least, matematically, prior to manual testing, as each test take 2 minutes minimum.
+At least, mathematically, prior to manual testing, as each test take 2 minutes minimum.